 Dasatinib plus quercetin senolytic therapy: the 2024-2025 human trial update

-Senolytics — drugs that selectively eliminate senescent cells — were the most discussed aging-biology breakthrough of the late 2010s.
-The combination of the prescription leukemia drug dasatinib with the flavonoid quercetin (D+Q) has been the lead human regimen.
-Five years and a handful of early-phase trials later, the field has demonstrated feasibility and target engagement but has not yet shown clear clinical benefit.
-The supplement-aisle "senolytic" capsules sold to consumers are not what was studied.
+Senolytics—agents that selectively eliminate senescent cells—were among the most discussed aging-biology ideas of the late 2010s.
+The lead human regimen pairs the prescription leukemia drug dasatinib with the dietary flavonoid quercetin (D+Q).
+Several years and a string of early-phase human studies later, the program has demonstrated feasibility, central-nervous-system penetration, and reductions in senescent-cell markers, but it has not yet produced a positive randomized efficacy result in any disease.
+Just as importantly, the "senolytic" capsules sold in the supplement aisle are not the regimen that was studied.

 The preclinical foundation